MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Danger 2: Security Vulnerabilities

-Security vulnerabilities are another hidden danger.
+Security vulnerabilities represent another hidden danger — perhaps the most costly one.
 Unpatched MySQL installations contain known flaws, creating openings for data breaches.
-The average cost of a data breach reached $4.45 million in 2023 (IBM Security) — a price few can afford.
+The average cost of a data breach reached $4.45 million in 2023 according to IBM Security — a figure that, while sobering, actually understates the full impact when considering long-term reputation damage.

 Common Security Neglect Issues: